Working with the Community: Activist Milestone #7

 Here are some tips on how to set up a site visit for your group:

-What date is your group available to visit the site?
-Have 3 or 4 options ready to suggest before calling the site.
+- What date is your group available to visit the site?
+Have three or four options ready to suggest before calling the site.

 Scheduling a Visit